ILIAS-eLearning/ILIAS/docs/development/maintenance.md

 substantially in the general condition of the component and the proposed maintainer meets the criteria.

 ## Implicit Maintainers
-If a component is currently unmaintained a developer can take responsibility for it without agreeing to give full support.
+If a component is currently unmaintained, a developer can take responsibility for it without agreeing to give full support.
-An implicit maintainer will get assigned related bugs automatically and will keep the compontent working through the update cycle.
+An implicit maintainer will get assigned related bugs automatically and will keep the component working through the update cycle.
 S/he will not implement new features or develop the component further.
 If enhancements of the component are wanted, an explicit maintainer or coordinator must be assigned.